How To Clean Pool Floats or Toys So They'll Last Longer

 Soap and Water

-Stop searching for special products to clean your pool floats.
+Stop searching for special products to understand how to clean pool toys or floats.
 Standard dishwashing soap and warm water are good enough for this job.
 First, fill a bucket with 1/ 4 soap and 3/ 4 water.
 Second, mix those two.
 Use a sponge to rub the float right now gently.
 Finished?
 Not yet.
 Remember to take all the soap off.

 A precious tip to this method (and any other): It's a good idea to wipe away any dirt after you finish.
 Statins (sunscreen, food, beverage, etc.) must be removed for effective cleaning.